New in Switzerland

 Basic insurance: these costs are covered by the insured

-• Deductible: The deductible is a part of the health care costs which the insured must pay.
+- Deductible: The deductible is a part of the health care costs which the insured person must pay.
 You can choose this amount among those available.
-During the calendar year, the insured pays all costs incurred until the chosen deductible amount has been reached.
+During the calendar year, you pay all costs incurred until the chosen deductible amount has been reached.
 Health insurance takes over after that.
 The chosen franchise impacts the amount of the premium.
 The higher the franchise, the lower the insurance premium.
-In Switzerland, you can choose in basic insurance between the following deductibles:
+In basic insurance, you can choose between the following deductibles:

-• Retention fee: If the medical costs exceed the chosen deductible during the course of the calendar year, the health insurer will cover 90% of the remaining costs.
-10% must be borne by the insured as a retention fee.
-For select medications, this fee is 40%.
-The retention fee is capped per year at a maximum of CHF 350 for insureds up to 18 years of age and at a maximum of CHF 700 afterwards.
+- Retention fee: If the medical costs exceed the chosen deductible during the course of the calendar year, the health insurer will cover 90 % of the remaining costs.
+10 % must be borne by the insured person as a retention fee.
+For select medications, this fee is 40 %.
+The retention fee is capped per year at a maximum of CHF 350 for insured persons up to 18 years of age and at a maximum of CHF 700 afterwards.

 Example: